veggieboy/12-03-Employee/README.md

 - An Employee object should have the following methods:

 ### Constructors
 - **public Employee(String name, double wage, int hours)**: Constructs a new employee object with the given name, wage and hours.
-  - Question to consider:
-     - Since there is no default constructor (a constructor with NO parameters), what happens if you execute `Employee emp3 = new Employee();`
+  - Question to consider: Since there is no default constructor (a constructor with NO parameters), what happens if you execute `Employee emp3 = new Employee();`?

 ### Accessors
 Don't forget, these need a return type :-)